 Nevertheless, the complexity of the system means that many clients cannot cope in the web of multiple services and service providers and take-up rates (rather than coverage) are therefore low.
 Consequently, families may not always find the services they need the most.

 Even though LTC is a public responsibility, families play an important role − not only as guides to find services, but also as helpers and carers.
-Maintaining the carer’s well-being is important if they provide full-time care to a family member, since it affects not only the carer but also the quality of care they provide.

 Number of carers